-Council's Grants Program aims to support individuals, community groups, organisations, education facilities and businesses through financial assistance to provide an activity or program that:
+Council's Grants Program aims to support individuals, community groups, organisations, education facilities, and businesses through financial assistance to provide an activity or program that:

-- Contributes to Woollahra Council's vision 'To be a thriving, inclusive, sustainable and resilient community that will benefit future generations'. - Strongly aligns with one of Council's Goals and Strategies as defined within Woollahra Council's Community Strategic Plan 'Woollahra 2030 our community, our place, our plan' and key strategies from Council's Delivery Program and Operational Plan. - Addresses identified community needs and aspirations as listed in Council's key strategies and plans. - Provides an opportunity to collaborate with successful applicants and to support them through financial assistance to plan and run their own innovative projects for the benefit of the local community. - Enables good financial management and better use of Council's limited resources by initiating and supporting new projects that meets Council's objectives and identified community needs and aspirations.
+- Contributes to Woollahra Council's vision to be 'A thriving, inclusive, sustainable and resilient community that will benefit future generations'. - Strongly aligns with one of Council's Goals and Strategies as defined within Woollahra Council's Community Strategic Plan 'Woollahra 2032' and key strategies from Council's Delivery Program and Operational Plan. - Addresses identified community needs and aspirations as listed in Council's key strategies and plans. - Provides an opportunity to collaborate with successful applicants and to support them through financial assistance to plan and run their own innovative proposals for the benefit of the local community. - Enables good financial management and better use of Council's limited resources by initiating and supporting proposals that meets Council's objectives and identified community needs and aspirations.